-To fine-tune MT1-MMP spatiotemporal activity, a complex regulatory network has evolved around this protease.
-Besides the activation of pro-MT1-MMP by convertases and the inhibition of MT1-MMP by endogenous elements (e.g. TIMPs), the regulation also depends on multiple intracellular trafficking events.
-For example, MT1-MMP has to be delivered to the cell surface, and the GTPase Rab8 has been implicated in this process.
+A complex regulatory network has evolved around MT1-MMP.
+Besides the activation of the protease by convertases and its inhibition by endogenous elements (e.g. Tissue Inhibitors of Metalloproteases (TIMPs)), the regulation also depends on multiple intracellular trafficking events.
 Surface-exposed MT1-MMP, in turn, can be internalized and recycled, a process that is regulated by both clathrin- or caveolae-dependent pathways.

-In this project, we investigate the role of kinesins and RabGTPases as motor proteins and regulators, respectively, for the intracellular transport of MT1-MMP in primary human macrophages.
-We could show that MT1-MMP positive vesicles travel bidirectionally along microtubules.
+We investigate the role of kinesins and RabGTPases as motor proteins and regulators for the intracellular transport of MT1-MMP in primary human macrophages.
+We could already show that MT1-MMP positive vesicles travel bidirectionally along microtubules.
 This process is driven by kinesin-1 and -2 motors, as well as by cytoplasmic dynein, and regulates cell surface exposure of MT1-MMP (Wiesner et al., 2010).

 Furthermore, the impact of several specific RabGTPases on MT1-MMP trafficking and function in primary human macrophages could be demonstrated.
 The GTPases Rab5a, Rab8a and Rab14 critically regulate cell surface exposure of MT1-MMP, contact of MT1-MMP-positive vesicles with podosomes, as well as podosome-localised ECM degradation in 2D and 3D, and also 3D proteolytic invasion (Wiesner et al, 2013).